 If you saw my earlier post on how to find your inner Frenchness, you’ll know that for me, Inès de la Fressange is the quintessential Parisienne.
 Her first book, Parisian Chic, is part Paris style guide, part Paris philosophy and part Paris shopping guidebook.
 It is a good starter guide for those who want to look, think and most importantly, shop like a Parisienne.

-In her current book, Parisian Chic City Guide, Inès takes us on an arrondissement by arrondissement guide to the best shopping and cafés Paris can offer.
+In her current book, Parisian Chic Encore, Inès takes us on an arrondissement by arrondissement guide to the best shopping and cafés Paris can offer.
 Whether it’s artisan jewellery or the best brocante, this really is the ultimate Paris insider guide.